 Examine the total value of your pipeline to see if it is trending upward, downward, or remaining the same, and if there is enough potential revenue to meet your targets.

 AI-generated risk scores and projected outcomes can be extremely useful in sorting out which deals will close.
 If there is not enough, your team needs to find new revenue, or your forecast must be adjusted.

 If your team doesn’t already have enough committed revenue to meet your forecasted number, the expected pipeline metric will tell you if there is enough coming pipeline to meet your goals.

 With this number, the crucial component is exactly how much of that pipeline is expected to close in your given quarter.
 You may have enough expected revenue, but you must ensure there is enough committed revenue.

 The AI-generated risk score can help determine exactly which deals will close when you need them to.

 Next Quarter Pipeline

 While the current quarter may be your focus, the next one is always closer than it may feel.
-To consistently hit your forecast, you must constantly be thinking about how to build pipeline for the next quarter.
+To consistently hit your forecast, you must constantly be thinking about how to build new sales pipeline for the next quarter.

 To meet your annual or semi-annual goals, you should always watch the revenue that is slated for the next quarter.
 Especially in organizations with longer sales cycles and complex products, it may take months before a deal can be considered “ready”.